West Highland Way Race

 Milngavie, United Kingdom • 20-21 Jun 2026

-The West Highland Way Race is a long-distance ultra marathon covering 96 miles following the West Highland Way route.
-The event begins at Milngavie Railway Station, located approximately 7 miles north of Glasgow, and concludes at the Nevis Centre in Fort William.
-The course includes a total of 14,760 feet of ascent across the distance.
-Participants can choose to run, jog, or walk to complete the route.
+The West Highland Way Race is a long distance running event following the West Highland Way route.
+The course covers a total distance of 96 miles and features 14,760 feet of total ascent.
+The race begins at Milngavie Railway Station, located seven miles north of Glasgow, and concludes at the Nevis Centre in Fort William.

 Race information